peter-tackage/github-client-demo/README.md

 more commonplace in larger scale apps.
 Hopefully, this makes the app more useful as a demonstration of general best practices.

-##About Thread Boundaries
-In the current implementation the Presenter and the View operate entirely on the main thread.
-The Interactor is responsible for supplying data to the Presenter on the main Android thread.

-This may require some rework, as it pushes Android dependencies into the Interactor, hence UserModelInteractorImpl has two constructors to providing explicit Scheduling control for testing purposes.
-This is not ideal, as I would prefer only the View implementations to have Android dependencies.

-I imagine that the optimal solution will be found once the app becomes more complex.

 ##Testing

 Testing is done using both "Unit Tests" and "Android Instrumentation Tests".
 These tests are executed